kuhn-ruess/cmdbsyncer-docs/docs/enterprise/json_logging.md

 scraping the container never sees it.
 That is Docker behaviour, not a setting.
 Cron runs inside the container do reach the container log:
 `run_cron.sh` writes to the main process's streams, because the cron daemon itself would hand job output to sendmail instead.
-It keeps them apart — JSON on stdout, progress text on stderr — so a collector scraping only the stdout stream of the container gets clean JSON.
+Everything the run reports arrives on stdout as records; stderr keeps whatever escapes the pipeline, an interpreter-level traceback for instance.

 **Werkzeug request logs are gone**
 Expected.
 In production the reverse proxy access log is the right